The Comparative Media Arts Journal

 B.A. in Art History and Sociology/Anthropology, Swarthmore College, 1987

-Our Peer Review Committee consists of a changing roster of current and recently graduated MA students from the Comparative Media Arts program at Simon Fraser University, as well as graduates and postgraduates from SIAT, FCAT and the English Department.
-The Committee will also be consulting with a Faculty Advisor.
-If you are a faculty, postgraduate, graduate student or a recent graduate with an academic interest in media arts and would like to become a Peer Reviewer or would like to assist the Editorial Committee in various administrative tasks, please contact us at email@example.com.
+Our Peer Review Committee consists of a changing roster of early-career scholars.
+If you are a faculty, postgraduate, graduate student or a recent graduate with an academic interest in the arts and would like to become a Peer Reviewer or would like to assist the Editorial Committee in various administrative tasks, please contact us at email@example.com.

 149 West Hastings Street